 Michelle was at the front desk expecting me when I arrived, and buzzed me in right away.
 I showed her my ID, and she signed me in.
 Unlike other gyms I’ve been to, she did not make me feel intimidated.
 There were no conversations about the last time I worked out, or whether I knew how to use the equipment.
 I also did not have to sign my life away on a hundred different forms, nor did I have to leave a deposit or anything like that.
 She did ask me again if I had brought a water bottle, I assured her I did and then she helped me to locate the change rooms.

-The Change Rooms
+The Change Rooms at Fit4Less

 The change rooms at Fit4Less are like fitting rooms in a department store, only roomier.
 There’s a bench, hooks and a full length mirror to admire yourself in (admit it, you do it too).
 I liked that I could check myself out in privacy 🙂